Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 Light: 12 to 16 hours of bright, diffused light for optimal growth.

 Styling: This gorgeous jungle plant can be styled in so many different ways.
-In you are a fan of vintage interior design, you can place a bromeliad in a bright tropically colored ceramic bowl.
-Or place a few in an eye-catching tall planter to create a visual focal point in your living room, home office, or dining room.
+They can be placed in bright tropically colored pots and bowls.
+Or place a few in eye-catching baskets or other interesting containers.
+They make great focal points on tables and in windowsills.
 They pair very well with decorative accents too.
-You can read more about great tropical accents and then create your own look by adding wonderful tropical plants to complete the look you want!
+You can read more about great tropical accents and then create your own look by adding these and other wonderful

 Tropical Home Plant Needs